COMPASSIONATE STEM EDUCATION

 Curriculum Developer & Workshop Facilitator

-Cynthia James is an Emotional Integration Leadership Coach.
-As a speaker, performing artist and multiple award-winning author of “I Choose Me: The Art of Being A Phenomenally Successful Woman at Home and at Work” (3 times a #1 Bestseller on Amazon) “What Will Set You Free?”, “Revealing Your Extraordinary Essence”, and latest book “Does My Voice Matter?
-A Journey of Self-Discovery, Authenticity and Empowerment her reach International.
-Cynthia’s Advanced Awareness and Clarity Coaching, offers depth, focus and results for high-level business leaders.
-She has completed two Master’s Degree programs; one in Consciousness Studies from the Holmes Institute where she was awarded the honor of distinguished alumni, and the other in Spiritual Psychology from the University of Santa Monica.
+Cynthia James is an Emotional Integration Leadership Coach, speaker, performing artist, and multiple award-winning author.
+Her books include I Choose Me: The Art of Being a Phenomenally Successful Woman at Home and at Work (3x #1 Amazon Bestseller), What Will Set You Free?, Revealing Your Extraordinary Essence, Does My Voice Matter?
+A Journey of Self-Discovery, Authenticity and Empowerment, and her latest award-winning book The Kingdom of Magic and Mystery.
+Cynthia’s Advanced Awareness and Clarity Coaching offers depth, focus, and results for organizations and high-level business leaders.
+She has served as guest faculty at the Colorado School of Mines, supporting the Science and Spirituality curriculum, and is a member of the Teaching With Heart faculty team under a Templeton grant.
+Cynthia holds two Master’s Degrees: one in Consciousness Studies from the Holmes Institute—where she was honored as Distinguished Alumni—and another in Spiritual Psychology from the University of Santa Monica.

 Picture